thevedicdeveloper/thevedicdeveloper/README.md

 <!-- About Me -->
 <p align="left">
 I am a passionate Open Source Developer, who commits code in night and merge them in Day.
-The only goal of my life is to fullfill my intellecutal desire.
-I love to write, make friends and teach.
-You can always reachout to my on Twitter <a href="https://twitter.com/nishantkantojha" target="blank"><i><b>@hyedrdev</b></i></a>
+The only goal of my life is to fullfill my intellecutal desire by reading, writing, twitting, teaching and making friends.
+I love to help others, so you can always reachout to my on Twitter <a href="https://twitter.com/nishantkantojha" target="blank"><i><b>@hyedrdev</b></i></a>
 </p>